 In his letter dated February 2000 Simon documents Scallywag's investigation into the North Wales Child Abuse scandal and the tragic cover-up by the Courts and the Establishment.

-Whilst the Establishment stole the affidavits the abused children had made, naming their high profile abusers, the notes of the interviews were kept by investigator Andrea Davison only to be seized by the Derby and North Wales Police in January 2010. http://google-law.blogspot.co.uk/2012/10/andrea-davison-jimmy-savile-serco-and.html
+Whilst the Establishment stole the affidavits the abused children had made, naming their high profile abusers, notes of interviews were kept by investigator Andrea Davison only to be seized by the Derby and North Wales Police in January 2010. http://google-law.blogspot.co.uk/2012/10/andrea-davison-jimmy-savile-serco-and.html

 Now that this paedophile ring, which Jimmy Savile procured for, is being exposed its time that the Establishment and Police returned the Affidavits and the notes of these interviews.
 The names given by these abused children, some of whom died tragically, should be investigated anew but who can be trusted to do the investigation?